latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Learn how and where to apply for emergency financial assistance or free stuff.
+Learn how and where to apply for emergency financial assistance or long term help for paying bills.
 Help is available in Fayette County from charities, churches, or government social service programs.
-Get assistance with paying rent, electric bills or a security deposit.
-Locate low income apartments that have no waiting list or get free food or utility or water bill help in Lexington KY.
-Find financial help for bills near you in Fayette County and Lexington below.
+Get assistance with paying rent, electric bills or money to help pay for groceries.
+Find details on places that provide financial help for bills near you in Fayette County KY and Lexington below.

 Community Action, Neighborhood Centers, and other charities assist people in a financial hardship.
-Low-income families in the City of Lexington as well the county can get grants, loans, free items like clothes or school supplies, dental bill help and more from local agencies.
-Also find everything from free Christmas toys to , credit card debt assistance, and more.
+Low-income families in the City of Lexington as well the county can get grant money, loans, free items like clothes or school supplies, and more from local agencies.
+Details on all these programs, and places that help low-income families, are .

 Financial assistance for paying rent, utility bills, and more in Lexington region

-Many local families may struggle from time to time.
 If you need some short term help to pay utility bills, rent, or other expenses, contact the Community Action Council for Lexington-Fayette County.
-This non-profit organization administers a wide variety of long term and emergency financial assistance programs to people who are struggling, lost their jobs, or who just need help.
-Phone (859)-233-4600.
+This non-profit organization administers a wide variety of long term and emergency financial assistance programs to people who are struggling, lost their jobs, or who just need a little help.
 The main address is 710 W High St, Lexington, KY 40508.
 The services offered are below.

-• WinterCare focuses on winter heating costs.
+• WinterCare focuses on helping the low-income with winter heating costs.
 This is a program that is supported by the government of Kentucky.
-WinterCare is an energy bill assistance fund, and it was created from a partnership that was formed between community action agencies and utility companies.
-It will help low-income, elderly, and disabled persons with paying their utility expenses.
+It will help low-income, elderly, and disabled persons with paying their utility expenses, with a focus on bills during the fall / winter months.

 Stop by the Community Action Council for Lexington-Fayette, Counties, Inc. They have multiple offices in Lexington Kentucky and the region.
 Or for more information on their services, call them at (859) 233-4600 to learn how to get help for paying bills, rent, and more.
 Locate information on Fayette County Kentucky community action.